 Among other data relating specifically to the Merger Arbitrage Fund's performance, the Board of Trustees took note of the peer group selected by FUSE, which is comprised of merger arbitrage funds with similar pricing characteristics.
-The Board considered that the Merger Arbitrage Fund outperformed its benchmark index, the Bloomberg U.S. Aggregate Bond Index, for the one-, three-, and five-year periods ended June 30, 2023.
-The Board of Trustees took into account management's discussion of such Fund's strong overall performance relative to similar funds, as well as the impact of current market conditions on the Fund's strategy.
+The Board considered that the Merger Arbitrage Fund outperformed its benchmark index, the Bloomberg U.S. Aggregate Bond Index, for the one-, three- and five-year periods ended June 30, 2024.
+The Board also considered that the Merger Arbitrage Fund outperformed the peer group median for the one-, three- and five-year periods ended June 30, 2024.
+The Board of Trustees also took into account management's discussion of the Merger Arbitrage Fund's strong overall performance relative to similar funds, as well as the impact of current market conditions on the Fund's strategy.

-The Board of Trustees concluded that each Fund's overall performance and other relevant factors supported the continuation of the Agreements with respect to each Fund for an additional one-year period.
+The Board of Trustees concluded that each Fund's overall performance or other relevant factors supported the continuation of the Agreements with respect to each Fund for an additional one-year period.